What is the product life cycle?

-Product features are frequently characterized into easy to understand categories such as ‘must-have’, ‘nice-to-have’, and ‘doesn’t-need’ so you can see at a glance which ones matter most to different customer segments.
+Product features are frequently grouped into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.

 Concept testing is the investigation of potential consumers’ reactions to a proposed product or service — before introducing the product or service to market.
-As organizations look to launch a product or invest in the development of an idea, concept testing is essential to identifying perceptions, wants and needs associated with a product or service.
+At the right stage of the product lifecycle, organizations look to launch a product or invest in the development of an idea, so concept testing is essential to identify perceptions, wants, and needs associated with a product or service.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

-To keep the product lifecycle on course, productive and within budget, it’s important to prioritize efficiency and accuracy in your methods.
-Designing surveys that yield high-quality data is essential, as is having that data in a common format so that your analyses are done on like-for-like basis.
+To keep the product lifecycle on course, productive and within budget, it’s important to prioritize efficiency and accuracy in tracking performance and progress.